cronvel/libnotify-ffi/README.md

 HAS TIMED OUT YOUR NOTIFICATION!!!** For *fire and forget* it's not important, but if you want to send notifications with buttons, that's a real problem: as time pass without any callback triggered, how do we know if the notification is still displayed and the user is simply away from keyboard (thus an action callback has still a chance to be triggered) or if the notification has been timed out and dismissed by the notification server itself.

-Having a button triggering action callback **DOES** imply a callback for timeout.
+Having a button triggering action callback **MUST** imply a timeout callback mechanism...
+Sadly nothing changed for years in the spec.

 Also *libnotify* itself does not expose the event produced by the user closing the notification, but *libnotify-ffi* managed to get that information by spawning its own proxy to DBus.